divonlan/genozip/windows/readme.txt

    -H --no-header    Don't output the VCF header

       --header-only  Output only the VCF header

+      --strip        Don't output values for ID, QUAL, FILTER, INFO; FORMAT is only GT (at most); Samples include allele values (i.e. GT subfield) only

    -o --output       <output-filename>.
 Output to this filename instead of stdout